By Audley specialist Alice

 Autumn falls across New England like a bright patchwork quilt, the cooler weather painting the landscape in broad strokes of scarlet, gold and shocking orange.
 Locals break out their wool sweaters as the air turns crisp and the summer-blue sky deepens into cobalt.

 When I visit New England for the fall foliage, I like to take a wide, lazy loop, pausing to explore an area for a few nights before setting out on another scenic drive.
-It helps that the region is fairly compact (for the USA) and that there’s much to see along the way — the rugged White and Green mountains, clapboard houses, tiny antique shops and white-spired churches on small town greens.
+It helps that the region is fairly compact and that there’s much to see along the way — the rugged White and Green mountains, clapboard houses, tiny antique shops and white-spired churches on small town greens.

 Self-driving through New England

 The best way to tour New England in fall is in a car.
 In fact, the stretches between destinations are often the most memorable part of my trips.
 I like to take my time, idling along back roads and pausing at the many lookouts and viewpoints along the scenic routes that interlace the region.
 But even the verges along highways are ablaze with red sugar maples, purple ash trees and silver birches with leaves that look gilded by the sun.

 This tried-and-tested route that takes me through the ever-changing landscape over the course of two weeks, with lots of time for pauses at small towns.
 I prefer this order because it lets me catch the peak foliage several times, regardless of the timing of that particular season.